Agrippina the Younger: Relationship with Nero

 Nero was raised to emperor and Agrippina was named a priestess of the cult of the deified Claudius.
 She now attempted to use her son's youth to participate in the rule of the Roman Empire.
-She enjoyed imperial prerogatives: holding court with the emperor by her side, being allowed to visit senate meetings from behind a curtain, and appearing as a partner to her son in the royal coins and statues.
+She enjoyed imperial prerogatives: being allowed to visit the senate meetings from behind a curtain, and appearing as a partner to her son in the official coinage and statues.
 The historian Tacitus depicts her as attempting a diarchy with her son when she demanded that the Praetorian Guard pledge their loyalty to her.
-She was also said to have tried to participate in her son's meeting with Armenian ambassadors until Seneca and Burrus stopped her.
+She was also said to have tried to participate in her son's meeting with Armenian ambassadors until Seneca and Burrus persuaded Nero to stop her.

-In year one of Nero's reign, Agrippina guided her 17-year-old son in his rule but started losing influence over Nero when he began to have an affair with the freed woman Claudia Acte, which Agrippina strongly disapproved of and violently scolded him for.
+In year one of Nero's reign, Agrippina began losing influence over Nero when he began to have an affair with the freed woman Claudia Acte, which Agrippina strongly disapproved of and violently scolded him for.
 Agrippina began to support Britannicus in her possible attempt to make him emperor, or to threaten Nero.
 The panicking emperor decided on whether to eliminate his mother or his step-brother.
-Soon, Nero had Britannicus secretly poisoned during his own banquet in February 55.
+Soon, Nero had Britannicus secretly poisoned during his own banquet in February AD 55.
 The power struggle between Agrippina and her son had begun.

-Agrippina between 56 and 58 became very watchful and had a critical eye over her son.
-In 56, Agrippina was forced out of the palace by her son to live in the imperial residence.
-However, some degree of Agrippina's influence over her son still lasted several more years, and they are considered the best years of Nero's reign.
-But their relationship grew more hostile and Nero gradually deprived his mother of honours and powers, and even removed her Roman and German bodyguards.
+Between AD 56 and 58, Agrippina became very watchful and critical of her son.
+In AD 56, Agrippina was forced out of the palace by her son to live in the imperial residence.
+However, Agrippina retained some degree of influence over her son for several more years, and they are considered the best years of Nero's reign.
+But, as their relationship grew more hostile, Nero gradually began to deprive his mother of honours and power, and even removed her Roman and German bodyguards.
 Nero even threatened his mother that he would abdicate the throne and would go to live on the Greek Island of Rhodes, a place where Tiberius had lived after divorcing Julia the Elder.
 Pallas also was dismissed from the court.
 The fall of Pallas and the opposition of Burrus and Seneca to Agrippina contributed to her scaling down of authority.
-In mid-56, she was forced out of everyday and active participation in the governance of Rome.
+In mid AD 56, she was forced out of everyday and active participation in the governance of Rome.